ApprenticeAI/frapy/docs/topics/autothrottle.rst

 5. download delay can't become less than :setting:`DOWNLOAD_DELAY` or greater than :setting:`AUTOTHROTTLE_MAX_DELAY`

-.. note:: The AutoThrottle extension honours the standard Scrapy settings for concurrency and delay.
+.. note:: The AutoThrottle extension honours the standard Frapy settings for concurrency and delay.
 This means that it will respect :setting:`CONCURRENT_REQUESTS_PER_DOMAIN` and :setting:`CONCURRENT_REQUESTS_PER_IP` options and